ryanlazz16/189L-Final/README.md

 # 189L-Final: Uber Data Visualization

-website/: Website that implements a simple Node.js backend and Vanilla Javascript frontend with D3.js and MapboxGL (additional details in folder)
+website: Website that implements a simple Node.js backend and Vanilla Javascript frontend with D3.js and MapboxGL (additional details in folder)